 In the following, we will take a closer look at the method of calculating the intrinsic value.
-For this purpose, we will use the transcript of a legendary Annual Shareholders Meeting of Berkshire Hathaway as a guide.
-There, Warren Buffett and Charlie Munger explained how they calculate intrinsic value and what is perhaps different today than a few decades ago and could cause problems.
+For this purpose, we will use a transcript of Berkshire Hathaway’s legendary Shareholders Meeting.
+There, Warren Buffett and Charlie Munger explained how they calculate intrinsic value and what might be different today than a few decades ago.

 Warren Buffet’s intrinsic value calculation

-Warren Buffett starts after a short reflection to answer the shareholder’s questions.
-He compares the future cash flow of a share to investors with the coupon rate of other asset classes such as bonds.
-Thus, if the cash flow of a company to its investors is higher than another company at the same price, then that company has a higher intrinsic value.
+Warren Buffett starts.
+He compares the future cash flow of a share with the coupon rate of other asset classes such as bonds.

 The coupon method

-If we could see at any business what its future cash inflows or outflows from the business to the owners […] over the next we’ll call it a hundred years or until the business is extinct and then could discount that back at the appropriate interest rate […], that would give us a number for intrinsic value.
+If we could see at any business its future cash inflows or outflows from the business to the owners … over the next hundred years or until the business is extinct and then could discount that back at the appropriate interest rate …, that would give us a number for intrinsic value.

-Or you can compare one government bond with five percent coupons to another government bond with seven percent coupons.
+Or you can compare one government bond with a five percent coupon to another government bond with a seven percent coupons.
 Each one of those bonds has a different value because they have different coupons printed on them.

 Businesses have coupons that are going to develop in the future too.